EQWorks/chart-system/README.md

 ### Props
 A catch-all `{...nivoProps}` is passed along to each chart, though the values might be overriden.
 - **data** - an array of objects with the same structure, i.e. tabular data,
 - **indexBy** - the key to use for grouping the data.
 Results in primary x-axis value in Bar Chart, data series grouping in Line and Scatter as well as how to define the slices in PieChart.
 Should NOT be included in value keys for chart.
-Defaults to first item of `Object.keys(data)`.
+Defaults to first item of `Object.keys(data[0])`.
 - **colorType** - use design system colors through three methods and a given colorParam.
 Default is `palette`
   - 'palette': assign a different hue for each data series; colorParam = lightness value of 10,30,50,70 or 90
   - 'monochromatic:' assign a different lightness for each data series; colorParam = hue value of blue, color, yellow, pink, purple, teal or gray